 Wondering what there is to do at Grutas Tolantongo?
-There is actually more to do than I realized.
+There is actually more to do than just exploring the Tolantongo caves!

 Explore the Tunnel

-This was the first place my tour guide took us.
-If I’m honest, I would have preferred to go directly to the pools as I got so wet here (not good for the photos haha), and I was completely unprepared!
+This was the first place my Las Grutas de Tolantongo tour guide took us.
+If I’m honest, I would have preferred to go directly to the pools as I got so wet here (not good for the Tolantongo photos, haha), and I was completely unprepared!
 I didn’t realize I was going to be going into a dark, wet tunnel with large pools of water.
 I didn’t have a waterproof case for my phone, my GoPro, or a waterproof flashlight.
 So I only went into the first part and then headed back out.

 So, don’t be like me.
 Go prepared.
-When you go up to the tunnel area they will tell you to rent a locker and lock away your stuff.
+When you go to the tunnel area, they tell you to rent a locker and lock away your stuff.
 Lock everything away, put your phone in a waterproof case, and be dressed only in your swimwear.
-If you have your phone you can take pictures and also use the flashlight.
+If you have your phone, you can take Grutas de Tolantongo photos and use the flashlight.